Serving Visitors to Hawaii since 1997

 In the beginning, VASH was a statewide organization based in Honolulu.
 It later branched out with individual chapters located on Oahu, Hawaii Island, Maui, and Kauai.

 (Revised at VASH Board Meeting, August 27, 2013)

 VASH has demonstrated that committed and well-trained volunteers offer the most efficient and cost-effective way of delivering that service.
 The citizens of Hawai‘i are well aware of the enormous negative impact that crime is having on our visitor industry, our state economy, and the future of our children and grandchildren.
 We are not only concerned but want something done about it.
-Thousands of people are willing, given the opportunity, to volunteer to reach out to these victims with caring aloha.
+People are willing, given the opportunity, to volunteer to reach out to these victims with caring aloha.
 VASH provides them with that opportunity.
 It is simply a matter of aloha, which is, after all, what most visitors come to Hawai‘i for in the first place.
-We the people, our government, and visitor industry leaders cannot afford to disappoint them.
+We, the people, our government, and visitor industry leaders cannot afford to disappoint them.

 The Visitor Aloha Society of Hawai’i is a private, 501(c)(3) nonprofit volunteer organization that is dedicated to sharing the Aloha Spirit with visitors.
 The majority of its funding comes from the Hawai’i Tourism Authority.